yam3n404/website/README.md

 # My personal website [yamenhadla.com](https://www.yamenhadla.com)

-Hi! there 😄  I am happy to join the programming club and share my first projekt with you guys and it has to be my personal website though. 😉
+Hi! there 😄  I am happy to join the programming club and being able to share my first projekt with you, and it has to be my personal website though. 😉

 feel free to give feedback.